-Andy has the problem of hot burning feet when he’s riding, we have also had that problem in the past and pass on our suggestions on how to alleviate these sensations and make his cycling that bit more comfortable.
+Andy has the problem of hot burning feet when he’s riding.
+We have also had that problem in the past.
+Therefore we pass on our suggestions on how to alleviate these sensations and make his cycling that bit more comfortable.

 Question: Hi Guy’s, I was very interested in your review of the DMT shoes as I have just bought some carbon soled cycling shoes, they are not DMT but they are carbon.

 My problem is that when I am on a ride I get a hot burning sensation on the soles of my feet.
 It doesn’t have to be a warm day for this to happen, it can be any day, on long or short rides, what can I do, any suggestions?
 Thanks Andy.